juhakaup/CityBikeApp/README.md

 The application uses Jest as a testing framework.

+Backend tests check that the endpoints return appropriate messages depending on given request and parameters.
+There are also tests that check that the validation of cvs data works correctly.

 To run backend test, navigate to server folder and run:
 ```
 $ npm test
 ```
+Frontend tests check that a components gets rendered and displays correct output, even when the data has no been fetched yet.

 To run fronted test, navigate to client folder and run:
 ```